-11 Things to know before travelling to the Dominican Republic
+11 things to know before travelling to the Dominican Republic

 The Dominican Republic promises sun and fun, and these useful travel tips will help you make the most out of your holiday in the Caribbean paradise

 The Dominican Republic is a hugely popular tropical destination for visitors seeking sun, sand and an affordable holiday in the Caribbean.
 This geographically diverse country showcases impressive mountain ranges, fertile valleys and semi-desert plains, but the main attraction is its beautiful 1,287 km (800 miles) of coastline strung with golden sands and warm waters.
-Before travelling to the Dominican Republic, here are the ten things you need to know.
+Before travelling to the Dominican Republic, here are the 11 things you need to know.

 1. The culture is very welcoming